JustinhSE/BioStats/README.md

 # ⭐ Start ⭐

-Import a CSV file of records of people including their sex, age, height in inches, and weight in pounds.
+Import a CSV file of records of people including their sex, age, height in inches, and weight in pounds. (or you can use the imported CSV "biostats.csv" to get started)

 📝 Within this CSV you are able to:
 - Add a Person